omirobarcelo/test-adfoodio/README.md

 - The menu must have two sections, foods and drinks.
 At least three items in each.

-- When the user select one from each section a 10% discount will be applied as a "meal deal"
+- When the user selects at least one from each section a 10% discount will be applied as a “meal deal”

 - The app must store the menu, order and any stateful information in a database (MySQL)